-We get information from Madrid that measures have already been taken there to disarm the volunteers in Cuba simultaneously with a proposed cessation of hostilities, and that severe and positive orders have been given to stop the scandalous execution of captives, and like cruelties, and it is further said that General de Rodas promises to do so at all hazards.
+We get information from Madrid that measures have already been taken there to disarm the volunteers in Cuba simultaneously with a present according of bestilities and that some and positive and rehave been given to stop the scandalous execution of captives, and like cruelties, and it is further said that General de Rodas promises to do so at all hazards.
 The same day that this information came by cable, a dispatch was received from you announcing the promotion of General Valmaseda, the perpetrator of the worst of the cruelties, and the information contained in your No. 156, also, would seem to indicate that the information from Madrid may be correct.